Tardo/OdooTerminal/ROADMAP.md

 - What will happen when Odoo stops supporting the "new old" api?
 - Explicity define the states for the state machine... sounds like a good idea uh?
 - Use better english... and maybe support multi-language?
+- Rewrite tests in JS and drop python usage
 ```